hed-standard/hed-schemas/README.md

 `PROPOSED.md` document for discussion.
 Approved changes and corrections are first made in a working version of the schema that is located in the `prerelease` subdirectory.
-Upon final review, the new HED schema is released and moved to the respective `hedxml` directory of the respective library schema.
+Upon final review, the new HED schema is released and moved to the `hedxml` directory of the respective library schema.